juliangrosshauser/Rocket/README.md

 ---

-Rocket is a ready to use gulpfile with the following features:
+Rocket is a ready-to-use gulpfile with the following features:

 * HTML minification
 * CSS minification